ur-fault/TMaze/README.md

 3. And finally install tmaze with `scoop install henshouse/tmaze`

 ### Feature flags
 TMaze uses cargo features to enable/disable some features.
-In Github release binaries they are all enabled, but not all of them are enabled by default when building from source.
+In Github release binaries they are all enabled, ~~but not all of them are enabled by default when building from source.~~ From version 1.14.0 all features are enabled by default and should be disabled manually.
+To disable them, use `--no-default-features` flag.
+After disabling them, enable specific ones you want with `--features <feature1>,<feature2>,...` flag.

+The features are:

-- hashbrown - uses hashbrown instead of std hashmap, which is faster [enabled by default]
+- hashbrown - uses hashbrown instead of std hashmap, which is faster
 - updates - enables checking for updates, which is done on startup, can be disabled (this **doesn't** install new version)

 ### How to build from source